SteliosPapamichail/AmongUsMVP/README.md

 <li> Max priority queue (stores completed tasks) </li>

-#### For a detailed explanation of the project, how to compile and run it, see the "phaseB_instructions.pdf" file, owned by the instructor of the HY-240 Data Structures class Panagiota Fatourou (<a href="https://www.csd.uoc.gr/~hy240/current/index.php">Course website</a>).
+For a detailed explanation of the project, how to compile and run it, see the [Instructions](Phase%20B/phaseB_instructions.pdf) file for phase B, owned by the instructor of the HY-240 Data Structures class Panagiota Fatourou (<a href="https://www.csd.uoc.gr/~hy240/current/index.php">Course website</a>).

 ### Improtant Note